Managing AI Agents

 - Does NOT remove orphaned directories

-- Still creates missing directories if
+- Still checks missing managed surfaces if

 --create-missingis used